niplav/site/considerations_on_cryonics.md

 report](./doc/considerations_on_cryonics/10_leading_causes_of_death_by_age_group_cdc_2018.pdf "10 Leading Causes of Death by Age Group, United States – 2018").

-The causes of death, and their effect on successful cryopreservation (as a percentage; reduction in probability of successful reuscitation counterfactually to ideal conditions, e.g. controlled voluntary deanimation), as well as sometimes explanation for reasoning for the
+The causes of death, and their effect on successful cryopreservation (as a percentage; reduction in probability of successful resuscitation counterfactually to ideal conditions, e.g. controlled voluntary deanimation), as well as sometimes explanation for reasoning for the
 number: